GllmJln/dotfiles/README.md

 Personal dotfiles.
 Configs for some of the programs I use. \
 Of course these are a work in progress, although the work on dotfiles never really stops.
 Just don't want to loose all these settings/configs if my computer dies.

+GNU stow is recommended for insallation of these dotfiles as there is no automatic symlink script.
+Also GNU stow is better and makes maintaining dotfiles easier.

 # To do

 - [ ] Organise these EVERYTHING more